deklaus/OpenValveControl/ESP-ValveControl/README.md

 ```
 However, this is only the initial value displayed.
 But how does a new input value reach the server,
 resp. how does the ESP get the input?
 In fact, this is not necessary for this application! <br>
-Only if an action is triggered, e.g. when the button 'Move to position' gets pressed, the momentary value of the
+Only if an action is triggered, e.g. when the button 'Move to position' gets pressed, the momentary *value* of the
-position is read from the form using ``` document.getElementById('set_pos').value ``` and sent to the
+set position is read from the form using ``` document.getElementById('set_pos').value ``` and sent to the
-server together with the move command.
+server together with the move command and other required parameters.
 See next paragraph.

 #### Activation of requests